marcharper/python-ternary/README.md

 [![Join the chat at https://gitter.im/marcharper/python-ternary](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/marcharper/python-ternary?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-2015-10-14: There has been an increase in traffic lately!
-Please feel free to add issues for desired features, and of course, contributions are welcome!

 # python-ternary

 This is a plotting library for use with [matplotlib](http://matplotlib.org/index.html) to make [ternary plots](http://en.wikipedia.org/wiki/Ternary_plot)